The relationship between your diet and mental health.

 Different researches on human diet suggest that what we eat not only affects us physically but mentally as well.
 A recent study found a high level of well beings in individuals that ate more fruits and vegetables.
 A healthy diet includes a balance of fruits, vegetables, legumes, fishes, nuts, avocados, and olive oil supporting mental health.

-The question mostly asked by people is, “Is there a link between my diet and mental health?” and the answer to that question is a simple “yes.”
+The question asked by most people is, “Is there a link between my diet and mental health?” and the answer to that question is a simple “yes.”
 In an experiment by Felice Jacka, Director of Food and Mood Centre from the Deakin University of Australia, she tested 120 children and adults by letting them consume fast food, sugary diets, and soft drinks.
 She found that these individuals, in the end, had a high prevalence of depression and attention-deficit/hyperactivity disorder (ADHD).

 The quality of food you consume dramatically influences your physical and mental health.
 A poor diet in many developed countries is the cause of stress and eventually, early death.
 Nearly about 20% of deaths worldwide gets linked to diet to some extent.